romainloup/wealth-politics-kernel/README.md

 _A Kernel and Optimal Transport Approach_

 This repository reproduces the results of the paper:
-**“Spatial Divides of Wealth Inequality and Politics in Switzerland: A Kernel and Optimal Transport Approach.”**
+**"Spatial Divides of Wealth Inequality and Politics in Switzerland: A Kernel and Optimal Transport Approach."**

 We reconstruct municipal income distributions from Swiss federal tax classes, build economic/political/linguistic/spatial kernels, compare them at the